 Capital and Surplus Account; and

-Cash Flow.
+Cash Flow;

 Note: CMS will accept a copy of the Health Blank form submitted to the state in its entirety.

-According to the quarterly time periods specified above, non-licensed Part D PDP Contracts will mail un-audited financial statements, which convey the same information contained in the Health Blank form, directly to CMS.
+According to the quarterly time periods specified above, non-licensed Part D PDP Contracts will submit un-audited financial statements, which convey the same information contained in the Health Blank form, directly to CMS.
 An alternative for non-licensed Part D PDP Contracts would be to complete the Health Blank pages as prescribed in A. above.

-According to the quarterly time periods specified above, non-licensed Part D PDP Contracts will mail documentation showing that an insolvency deposit of $100,000 is being held in accordance with CMS requirements by a qualified financial institution.
+According to the quarterly time periods specified above, non-licensed Part D PDP Contracts will submit documentation showing that an insolvency deposit of $100,000 is being held in accordance with CMS requirements by a qualified financial institution.

 According to the quarterly time periods specified above, Part D PDP Sponsors not licensed in any state must submit documentation that demonstrates they possess the allowable sources of funding to cover projected losses for the greater of 7.5% of the aggregated projected target amount for a given year or resources to cover 100% of any projected losses in a given year.
 This documentation should include a worksheet indicating how they arrived at the aggregated projected target amount.
 Pro-forma financial statements including the balance sheet, income statement and statement of cash flows projecting through the next 12 months by quarter.
 Enrollment projections through the next 12 months by quarter.
 Guarantees, letters of credit and other documents essential to demonstrating that the funding for projected losses requirement has been met must also be included.

-All Part D PDP contracts will mail a copy of their independently audited financial statements (which are statutory based or GAAP based) with a management letter within one hundred twenty days following their fiscal year end or within 10 days of receipt of those statements, whichever is earlier directly to CMS.
+All Part D PDP contracts will submit a copy of their independently audited financial statements (which are statutory based or GAAP based) within one hundred twenty days following their fiscal year end or within 10 days of receipt of those statements, whichever is earlier directly to CMS.
 Licensed entities may not report under GAAP for a period longer than 36 months.

-All Part D PDP Contracts will mail a copy of an Actuarial Opinion by a qualified actuary within one hundred twenty days following their fiscal year end directly to CMS.
+All non-licensed Part D PDP Contracts will submit a copy of an Actuarial Opinion by a qualified actuary within one hundred twenty days following their fiscal year end directly to CMS.
 The opinion should address the assumptions and methods used in determining loss revenues, actuarial liabilities, and related items.

-According to the quarterly time periods specified above, Part D PDP sponsors with any state licensure waivers must submit an update on the status of obtaining licensure for each waived state.
+According to the quarterly time periods specified above, Part D PDP sponsors with any state licensure waivers must submit an update on the status of obtaining licensure for each waivered state.

 Per § 423.514 each Part D sponsor must report to CMS annually, within 120 days of the end of the fiscal year, significant business transactions, between the Part D sponsor and a party in interest.
+Definitions for significant business transactions and a party in interest can be found in § 423.501.

 Documentation submitted should include the following: